This guide will show you how to import an OpenVPN client in to your Chromebook.

 Please note the screenshots used in this guide were generated using a Samsung XE303C12, your Chromebook may not line up exactly with these screenshots

 - Download the client from the OpenVPN Interface

 - Select the download for Chromebook from this page.

 - Now that we have the file we suggest sharing the file via Google drive with the user that will be using the OpenVPN client.

 Importing the OpenVPN Client

-Then click on 'VPN disconnected' and then click on the OpenVPN connection that should appear in this section.
-The Password field needs to be populated before connecting.
-Since Untangle uses certificates instead of passwords for OpenVPN connections, what gets entered into the Password field is irrelevant.
-Just enter anything then click the Connect button
+- Click on "VPN disconnected" and then click on the OpenVPN connection that should appear in this section.
+The "Password" field needs to be populated before connecting.
+Since Untangle uses certificates instead of passwords for OpenVPN connections, what gets entered into the "Password" field is irrelevant.
+Just enter anything then click the Connect button.

-You should now be connected to the Untangle NG Firewall and should be able to access the local resources on the network.
+You should now be connected to the Untangle NG Firewall and able to access the local resources on the network.